s33Y377/interview-question-exercise/python1.md

 ---

 ### Conclusion

 These are common Python sorting algorithms, each with its own strengths and weaknesses.
 You can practice sorting different arrays using the given algorithms to understand their behavior and performance.

 Here is a list of common Python searching algorithms with explanations, exercises, and solutions:

 ### 1. **Linear Search**

-#### Explanation:
+#### Explanation

 Linear search is the simplest search algorithm.
 It checks each element in the list one by one until the desired element is found or the end of the list is reached.

-#### Exercise:
+#### Exercise

 - Implement a function `linear_search(arr, target)` that returns the index of the target element if it exists in the list, otherwise returns `-1`.

-#### Solution:
+#### Solution

 ```python
 def linear_search(arr, target):